zoran-cuckovic/beautiful-jekyll/_posts/2019-04-07-intervisibility-qgis.md

 ## Analysis

-My case study will be the island of Siphons which, for reasons still debated, was furnished with a dense network of towers (see below for references).
+My case study will be the island of Sifnos (Siphnos) which, for reasons still debated, was furnished with a dense network of towers (see below for references).
 The database I’m using may not meet all scientific standards (here goes my disclaimer), but it’s more than enough for this tutorial.

 Lines of sight between towers will be analysed in QGIS with the [Visibility analysis plugin]( www.zoran-cuckovic.from.hr/QGIS-visibility-analysis/).
 The module requires two sets of points, one that stores the points of origin of intervisibility lines and the other that stores the target points.
 In case when sources are the same as targets, we can specify the same file as both the source and the target.